byteben/Win32App-Migration-Tool/README.md

 - Gather Requirements, Detection Rules and Supercedence for Applications and Deployment Types
 - Create the Win32app in Intune
 - ConfigMgr Console Extension (Thanks @TheNotoriousDRR)
+- Deserialize the SDMPackageXML into Objects (Thanks @NickolajA)
 - ~~Add to PSGallery~~
 - ~~Add support for .VBS~~
 - ~~Convert to a Module~~